FrederikWillem/mex-game/README.md

 - startServer starts the server.
 - the controllers contain the actions that can be called by the clients.
 - the models contain the data and data operations.
-- the helpers contain parent and other classes needed in the models.
+- the helpers contain parent and other classes needed by the model classes.

 ## Angular2 front-end
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.